tatianajiselle/ethereum-block-explorer/README.md

 <b>Functional Requirements</b>:
-1. Given a range of blocks OR a user inputted number of blocks to visit from, query the blockchain.
+1. Given a range of blocks OR a user inputed number of blocks to visit from, query the blockchain.
 2. Return the following information:
   - Total ether transfered from block range given.
   - Which addresses sent/received and how much sent/receieved total?